-Flying Forward 2020 (FF2020) is a collaborative three-year research and innovation project developing a new Urban Air Mobility (UAM) ecosystem aligned with the Digital Government Transformation (DGT) of European countries, which focuses on incorporating drone operations within the geospatial data infrastructure of cities.
+Flying Forward 2020 (FF2020) is a collaborative three-year research and innovation project developing an entire state-of-the-art Urban Air Mobility (UAM) infrastructure by incorporating this new form of mobility within the geospatial digital infrastructure of cities.

-Building and incorporating all related data from UAM infrastructures and operations within the digital infrastructure of cities allow society to fly forward in a safe, secure and effective way.
-This will make life easier and cheaper and will also provide more opportunities for getting products faster and more efficiently across Europe.
+Building and incorporating related data from UAM infrastructures and operations in cities' digital infrastructures will allow society to fly forward in a safe, secure and effective way.
+This will make life easier, cheaper, and will also provide more opportunities for getting products faster and more efficiently across Europe.

-FF2020 is creating an entire state-of-the-art geospatial Urban Air Mobility ecosystem, which includes a governance model and framework; a regulatory framework; a geospatial digital infrastructure; a Digital Toolbox; an Identity of Things (IDoT) scheme; and an interoperability framework.
+The UAM infrastructure FF2020 is developing includes a governance model and framework; a regulatory framework; a geospatial digital infrastructure; a Digital Toolbox; an Identity of Things (IDoT) scheme; and an interoperability framework.

 FF2020 is carrying out demonstrations in the cities Eindhoven, in Zaragoza, Milan, Tartu and Oulu.

 Meet the partners of the international multi-disciplinary team behind the Flying Forward 2020 consortium.